hazxone/replicate_img2img/README.md

 The diffusion model is from https://replicate.com/cjwbw/van-gogh-diffusion

-cog.yaml is specify the dependencies and python libraries
+cog.yaml specify the dependencies and python libraries

 predict.py is to consume input (image and prompt) and run the input through the diffusion model